Skip to main content

 Elements of the Design Process

-All design activities must do the following: 1) Know the “customers’ needs.”
-2) Define the essential problems that must be solved to satisfy the needs.
-3) Conceptualise the solution through synthesis, which involves the task of satisfying several different functional requirements using a set of inputs such as product design parameters within given constraints.
-4) Analyse the proposed solution to establish its optimum conditions and parameter settings.
-5) Check the resulting design solution to see if it meets the original customer needs.
-Design proceeds from abstract and qualitative ideas to quantitative descriptions.
+All design activities must do the following: Know the “customers’ needs.”
+Define the essential problems that must be solved to satisfy the needs.
+Conceptualise the solution through synthesis, which involves the task of satisfying several different functional requirements using a set of inputs such as product design parameters within given constraints.
+Analyse the proposed solution to establish its optimum conditions and parameter settings.
+Check the resulting design solution to see if it meets the original customer needs.
+The Iterative Nature of Design Design proceeds from abstract and qualitative ideas to quantitative descriptions.
 It is an iterative process by nature: new information is generated with each step, and it is necessary to evaluate the results in terms of the preceding step.
 Thus, design involves a continuous interplay between the requirements the designer wants to achieve and how the designer wants to achieve these requirements.
-Designers often find that a clear description of the
+Designers often...

 Flywheels

-A flywheel is a mechanical device with a significant moment of inertia used as a storage device for rotational energy .
-Flywheels resist changes in their rotational speed, which helps steady the rotation of the shaft when a fluctuating torque is exerted on it by its power source such as that caused by a piston-based (reciprocating) engine, or when an intermittent load, such as the motion of a piston pump, is placed on it.
-Flywheels can be used to produce very high power pulses for experiments, where drawing the power from the public network would produce unacceptable spikes.
-A small motor can accelerate the flywheel between the pulses.
-Flywheels may be classified as balance wheels or as flywheel pulleys.
-The object of all flywheels is to equalize the energy exerted and the work done and thereby prevent excessive or sudden changes of speed.
-The permissible speed variation is an important factor in all flywheel designs.
-The allowable speed change varies considerably for dif
+A flywheel is a mechanical device with significant moment of inertia used to store rotational energy .
+Flywheels resist changes in rotational speed, helping to steady shaft rotation when a fluctuating torque is applied by its power source, such as a piston-based (reciprocating) engine, or when an intermittent load, such as a piston pump, acts on it.
+Flywheels can also produce high-power pulses for experiments, where drawing power from the electrical network would create unacceptable spikes.
+A small motor can accelerate the flywheel between pulses.
+Flywheels may be classified as balance wheels or flywheel pulleys .
+Their primary purpose is to equalize energy exertion and work done, thus preventing excessive or sudden speed changes.
+Permissible speed variation is a key factor in all flywheel designs: for example, steam engines may allow only 1–2% variation, whereas punching or shearing machinery may tolerate 20% variation.
+The function of a balance wheel is to absorb...

 Rotary motion

-In practice most machines involve rotary motion as well as linear motion.
-This could be such examples as electric motors, gears, pulleys and internal combustion engines.
-Therefore if we need to calculate how fast a machine will reach full speed (in other words calculate the acceleration of all its components) then we must consider rotary acceleration, and the associated torques, as well as linear acceleration.
-Fortunately Newton’s second law of motion applies equally well to rotary motion provided we use the correct version of the formula.
-Suppose we are looking at the acceleration of a solid disc mounted on a shaft and rotated by a pull cord wrapped around its rim.
-We cannot use the conventional form of Newton’s second law, F = ma, because although there is a linear force being applied in the form of the tension in the cord, the acceleration is definitely not in a line.
-We therefore cannot identify an acceleration a in units of m/s 2 .
-Furthermore some of the mass of the disc is close
+In practice, most machines involve rotary motion as well as linear motion.
+Typical examples include electric motors, gears, pulleys, flywheels, and internal combustion engines.
+If we wish to calculate how quickly a machine reaches its full operating speed —in other words, determine the acceleration of its components— we must consider rotary acceleration and the associated torques, in addition to linear acceleration.
+Fortunately, Newton’s second law of motion applies equally well to rotary motion, provided that the correct rotational form of the equation is used.
+Consider a solid disc mounted on a shaft and rotated by a pull cord wrapped around its rim.
+In this case, we cannot apply the standard linear form of Newton’s second law, F = ma , because although a linear force is applied through the tension in the cord, the resulting motion is rotational rather than linear.
+There is no single straight-line acceleration that can be expressed in m/s 2 .
+Furthermore, not all parts of t...

 Newton’s second law of motion

-Let us go back to the legend of Newton and the apple.
-From the work on statics we will find that the apple stays on the tree as long as the apple stalk is strong enough to support the weight of the apple.
-As the apple grows there will come a point when the weight is too great and so the stalk will break and the apple falls.
-The quantity that is being added to the apple as it grows is mass.
-Sometimes this is confused with weight but there have now been many examples of fruits and seeds being grown inside orbiting spacecraft where every object is weightless and would float if not anchored down.
-Mass is the amount of matter in a body, measured in kilograms (kg).
-The reason that the apple hangs downwards on the tree, and eventually falls downwards, is that there is a force of attraction between the earth and any object that is close to it.
-This is the gravitational force and is directed towards the centre of the earth.
-We experience this as a vertical, downward force.
-The apple is therefor
+Let us return to the legend of Newton and the falling apple.
+From the study of statics, we know that the apple remains attached to the tree as long as the apple stalk is strong enough to support the weight of the apple.
+As the apple grows, there comes a point where its weight becomes too great for the stalk to withstand.
+When this happens, the stalk breaks and the apple falls.
+The physical quantity that increases as the apple grows is its mass.
+Mass is often confused with weight, but the two are fundamentally different.
+There have been many experiments involving fruits and seeds grown inside orbiting spacecraft.
+In such an environment, objects are effectively weightless and would float freely if not restrained.
+Despite this, the fruits still possess mass.
+Mass is the amount of matter contained in a body and is measured in kilograms (kg).
+The reason the apple hangs downward on the tree, and eventually falls downward, is due to a force of attraction between the Earth and any...

 Newton's law of motion